Eternal Nightcap: Critical reception

 Critics praised the band's unique pop – rock style as an impressive step up from their last album, Undeniably The Whitlams.
 The album not only achieved critical acclaim but also commercial success as it became the biggest selling independent album in Australian history.
 On 3 December 2006, it was announced that Eternal Nightcap was voted number 27 in ABC's list, Australia's Favourite Album.
 Eternal Nightcap was also placed at number 17 in the Triple J Hottest 100 Australian Albums of All Time, 2011.

-Resissues
+Reissues

 New Zealand

 Eternal Nightcap – New Zealand Release was the first album released by The Whitlams specifically for a country other than Australia.
 Eternal Nightcap – New Zealand Release contained 17 tracks selected from the band's first three studio albums: Introducing The Whitlams, Undeniably The Whitlams and Eternal Nightcap.
 The album was released by Black Yak Phantom in 1999, and includes many former singles and B-sides from the first three albums including "You Sound Like Louis Burdett", "No Aphrodisiac", "Charlie" Nos.
 1–3, "Melbourne" and "Following My Own Tracks".